Igor (character): Further examples

-While not named, an Igor-type hunchback was seen in The Transformers episode "Autobot Spike" voiced by Michael Bell.
-He was seen in a Frankenstein film that was on television.

 Sir Terry Pratchett heavily lampooned the stereotype in his Discworld book series by creating a humanoid race — created from and made up of donated interchangeable body parts and organs from other Igors and their patients, that are handed down through the generations — of highly skilled surgical assistants to vampires and mad scientists in the country of Überwald called Igors, who are all named Igor or Igorina.

 Another Igor appears in Van Helsing (2004), portrayed by Kevin J. O'Connor, who now becomes loyal to Count Dracula and betrays Dr. Frankenstein.

 The animated comedy film Igor (2008) features an assortment of Igors who are servants to multiple mad scientists in the fictional kingdom of Malaria, where they assist their masters to create evil inventions so they can blackmail the world to pay the country billions or they will unleash their monstrosities across the globe.
 One Igor (voiced by John Cusack) is the assistant of Dr. Glickenstein (voiced by John Cleese) who dreams of becoming a mad scientist himself by creating a monster with the help of his creations Scamper and Brain (voiced by Steve Buscemi and Sean Hayes).
 However, the monster Eva (voiced by Molly Shannon) develops a sweet gentle personality and desires to become an actress.

 The film Victor Frankenstein (2015) features its version of Igor (portrayed by Daniel Radcliffe) whose abnormality is caused by a cyst on his back that Victor Frankenstein drains.

 The Universal Epic Universe theme park has a "Dark Universe" section that features an Igor-type character that also named Ygor.
 He is a normal human who works for Henry Frankenstein's great-great-granddaughter Victoria Frankenstein.

+Maybe the first example of a female Igor is found in the comedy Frankenstein oder der moderne Proletheus (Frankenstein or the modern Proletheu) by Otto Beckmann.
+Here Igor is unrequitedly in love with her master and emancipates herself finally by leaving his laboratory and advising the creature to do likewise.
+In the world premiere at the Deutsche Bühne Ungarn the part was played by Eszter Sipos.